derekTurner/Javascript-Games-Fund-24/Block_2/section_4/section_4_E6arrays.md

 An array is an object so the keys and values can be extracted from it in a similar way to the above object.

+Note that once an iterator has been used the further calls to .next will return {done:true} and the iterator cant be used again.

 <div
   data-runkit
   data-runkit-evaluate-on-load="true"